ANUSA Legal Service Charter

 If you have a complaint or feedback about our service you can:

-• If you cannot resolve the issue with the lawyer, or do not wish to do so you can submit a written complaint through our feedback page on the ANUSA website at: Feedback (anusa.com.au).
-Complaints will be handled by the ANUSA Operations Manager and treated as confidential by ANUSA.
+• If you cannot resolve the issue with the lawyer, or you do not wish to do so you can submit a written complaint through our feedback page on the ANUSA website at: Feedback (anusa.com.au).
+Complaints will be handled by the ANUSA General Manager and treated as confidential by ANUSA.